 The summer of 1967 was all about exploring brave new sounds.
-It was the summer of the Beatles’ ‘Sgt.
-Pepper’s Lonely Hearts Club Band,’ the Jimi Hendrix Experience’s ‘Are You Experienced’ and Pink Floyd’s ‘The Piper at the Gates of Dawn.’
+It was the summer of the Beatles’ Sgt.
+Pepper’s Lonely Hearts Club Band, the Jimi Hendrix Experience’s Are You Experienced and Pink Floyd’s The Piper at the Gates of Dawn.
 Everyone wanted to be part of the new paisley-colored psychedelia that was shading pop music, including one of the biggest groups on the planet: the Rolling Stones.

-Using the kaleidoscopic ‘Between the Buttons’ — their fifth album, which was released earlier in 1967 – as a starting point and ‘Sgt.
-Pepper’s’ as a template, the Stones spent a sizable chunk of the year recording an album that was to rival the Beatles’ pop-art masterpiece.
-Releases on Dec.
-8, 1967, the result was ‘Their Satanic Majesties Request,’ a tangle of psychedelic mannerisms and studio trickery, complete with vomit-inspired 3D cover art.
+Using the kaleidoscopic Between the Buttons – their fifth album, which was released earlier in 1967 – as a starting point and Sgt.
+Pepper’s as a template, the Stones spent a sizable chunk of the year recording an album that was to rival the Beatles’ pop-art masterpiece.
+Released on Dec.
+8, 1967, the result was Their Satanic Majesties Request, a tangle of psychedelic mannerisms and studio trickery, complete with vomit-inspired 3D cover art.

-A double A-sided single, ‘We Love You’ b/w ‘Dandelion,’ was released that summer, and neither fared all that well (the former didn’t even crack the Top 40, despite backing vocals from John Lennon and Paul McCartney; ‘Dandelion’ climbed to No. 14).
-‘Their Satanic Majesties Request’ turned out to be just as troubled.
+A double A-sided single, "We Love You" backed with "Dandelion," was released that summer, and neither fared all that well (the former didn’t even crack the Top 40, despite backing vocals from John Lennon and Paul McCartney; "Dandelion" climbed to No. 14).
+Their Satanic Majesties Request turned out to be just as troubled.

-The Stones would rebound the following year by returning to blues-based songs and further staking out their identity, kicking off one of the greatest runs in rock ‘n’ roll history with ‘Jumpin' Jack Flash’ and ‘Beggars Banquet.’
-‘Their Satanic Majesties Request’ was their last album to not go platinum.
+The Stones would rebound the following year by returning to blues-based songs and further staking out their identity, kicking off one of the greatest runs in rock ‘n’ roll history with "Jumpin' Jack Flash" and Beggars Banquet.
+Their Satanic Majesties Request was their last album to not go platinum.